During the Project

 - Publication strategies may change during the course of the project.
 For instance, you may find that you want to build a database or publish data open access.
 In such a case, the original cost calculations may need adjusting.

-- Regardless of what should be archived when the project is finished, it might be beneficial to make data openly accessible during the project, in order to get feedback.
-Opting to share data in this way, provides an opportunity to share living data with other researchers, before it is finished, or is in the form of a publication.
+- Regardless of what should be archived when the project is finished, it might be beneficial to make data openly accessible during the project.
+Opting to share data in this way, provides an opportunity to share living data with other researchers, before it is finished, or is in the form of a publication, and get feedback.

-- To make your data reusable, it is important to describe it thoroughly in a structured manner, where the metadata to the greatest extent is based on recognized standards.
+- To make your data understandable and reusable, it is important to describe it thoroughly in a structured manner, where the metadata to the greatest extent is based on recognised standards.